After trying many many different pen brands, these are my current top 5 favorite pens!

 3. Schneider Topliner

-A recent find in Switzerland these pens comes in all the colors you need for color coding, you can actually read the yellow and the ink doesn’t skip at all.
+A recent find in Switzerland, these pens comes in all the colors you need for color coding, they glide across the page and the ink doesn’t skip at all.

 4. Staedtler Triplus Fineliner